GerritCodeReview/gerrit/Documentation/dev-readme.txt

 command line.
 If the daemon is not currently running:

 ----
-  java -jar buck-out/gen/gerrit/gerrit.war gsql -d ../gerrit_testsite
+  java -jar buck-out/gen/gerrit/gerrit.war gsql -d test_site
 ----

 Or, if it is running and the database is in use, connect over SSH